Back in Gotham for another episode of “Birds of Prey” fanfiction! Black Canary tires of waiting for Batgirl and enters the mall after the Chechen.

 The force of contact sent both chair and dog over, the weight of the chair pinning the dog in place.

-Batgirl landed next to Canary and grabbed her arm.
+Batgirl emerged from the smoke and stood, to the Canary, and grabbed her arm.
 “What part of stay with the bike eluded you?”

-Batgirl shook her head.
-“Bored in Gotham can get you killed,” she said as she pulled Canary out of the room.
+Batgirl rolled her eyes.
+“Bored can get you killed in Gotham,” she said as she pulled Canary out of the room.

 Black Canary interrupted Batgirl’s recon trip.
 Did Batgirl learn anything that could lead to China White?
 And how will the Chechen retaliate against the vigilante’s intrusion?
-Come back tomorrow and find out!
+Come back for the next chapter and find out!

 While writing this fanfiction, I used Green Ronin’s Mutants and Masterminds, 3rd Edition RPG, to leave some things to chance.
 Check it out!